apramus/seaweed-biodiversity-effects/README.md

 ## `4c-t-test-on-partition.R`

 This code performs one sample t-tests to assess whether the net biodiversity and its component selection and complementarity effects in each treatment statistically differ from 0 (as negative values are interpreted as "no effect") and generates a summary table of the results.
-These t-tests are performed on the transformed biodiversity effect components for each consumer response variable.
+These t-tests are performed on the square-root transformed biodiversity effect components for each consumer response variable.